Meningitis can be caused by bacteria, viruses, or fungi, by disorders that are not infections, or by drugs.

 For all types of meningitis, doctors do a spinal tap (lumbar puncture) to confirm the diagnosis and identify the cause.
 The sample of cerebrospinal fluid is withdrawn and sent to a laboratory to be examined, analyzed, and cultured.

 However, if they suspect that pressure within the skull is greatly increased (for example, by an abscess, tumor, or another mass in the brain), computed tomography (CT) or magnetic resonance imaging (MRI) may be done first to check for such masses.
 Doing a spinal tap when pressure within the skull is increased may be dangerous.
+Parts of the brain may shift downward.
+If these parts are pressed through the small openings in the tissues that separate the brain into compartments, a life-threatening disorder called brain herniation results.

 Treatment of meningitis depends on the cause.
 If meningitis is caused by an infection, appropriate antimicrobial drugs (such as antibiotics, antiviral drugs, or antifungal drugs) are used.